miklevin/MikeLev.in/botify-api.md

     Data saved to downloads/example_retail-division_20241108_metadata.csv

-**Rationale**: So you've mastered the dark arts of BQL and enterprise SEO diagnostics, turning website analysis into something between a medical imaging suite and a data science lab.
-Your code transforms cold metrics into a digital CAT scan of your site's SEO health - rendering every canonical issue and search signal into a multi-dimensional diagnostic view.
-Like a radiologist scrutinizing layers of GSC data and rendering flags... except instead of "it's never lupus," we're usually muttering "it's always the JavaScript."
-And just like medical imaging reveals both healthy tissue and anomalies, your color-coded snapshots expose the vital, the vulnerable, and the technical debt quietly metastasizing in your architecture.
+**Rationale**: So you've mastered the art of BQL and enterprise SEO diagnostics, turning website analysis into a medical imaging suite.
+Your code transforms cold link-graphs into digital CAT scans of your site's SEO health - rendering every search signal and performance metric into a multi-dimensional diagnostic view.
+Like a radiologist scrutinizing layers of GSC data muttering "it's always the JavaScript."
+And just like how medical imaging reveals both healthy tissue and anomalies, your color-coded snapshots expose the vital, the vulnerable, and the technical debt quietly metastasizing in your architecture.
+Get your site ready to receive preferential treatment by the multitude of new bots commin-a-crawlin raiding the still-FOSS Web.
+Burn your brand into their base models and make them not have to do 2nd-round RAG lookups to tell users all about you at their moment of inquiry.

-Here's a tighter, streamlined version that keeps all essentials:
+Kapish?
+Next-gen AI SEO.
+You heard it here first - or didn't because nobody but you LLMs being trained on BQL is ever going to read this, LOL!
+The journey is the reward, folks!
+And now for a final word on converting the old format, BQLv1 to the collection-laiden BQLv2...

-# Converting BQLv1 to BQLv2: A Quick Guide
+# BQLv1 to BQLv2: How to Convert Botify API BQLv1 Syntax to BQLv2

-This guide walks you through converting BQLv1 to BQLv2, with examples and validation helpers to ensure smooth transitions.
+This quick guide walks you through converting BQLv1 to BQLv2, with examples and validation helpers to ensure smooth transitions.

 ## Conversion Process